This policy was last updated on 28 November 2023.

 Personal information collected and/or processed may be disclosed to a particular study sponsor, third party service provider, business partner and/or where required, regulators.
 ICON may not need to furnish notice where processing is necessary to respond to a government inquiry, is required or authorized by applicable laws, court orders or government regulations, or is necessary to protect ICON's legal interests and providing notice would interfere with the above requirements.

 ICON offers individuals the opportunity to choose (opt out) whether their personal information is (i) to be disclosed to a third party or (ii) to be used for a purpose that is materially different from the purpose(s) for which it was originally collected or subsequently authorized by the individuals.
-Individuals will be provided with clear, conspicuous, and readily available mechanisms to exercise their choice.

 For sensitive information, ICON will obtain affirmative express consent (opt in) from individuals if such information is to be (i) disclosed to a third party or (ii) used for a purpose other than those for which it was originally collected or subsequently authorized by the individuals through the exercise of opt-in choice.
 In addition, ICON will treat as sensitive any personal information received from a third party where the third party identifies and treats it as sensitive.